raspberrypioneer/OricBoulderDash/README.md

 ## Caves
 - All 20 caves are available in memory (16 standard and 4 bonus caves).
 They each have the same size, 48 bytes used for parameters, 400 bytes for the map.
 Each tile in the map is a nibble (each byte represents two tiles).
 When a particular cave is about to be played, it is loaded into a section of memory labelled `cave_parameter_data`.
 See `cavedata.s` for more details about the parameters available.
-- New cave files can be converted from BDCFF files found on [Arno's Boulder Dash fansite](https://www.boulder-dash.nl/) using a conversion utility `BDCavegen.py` found in the [BBC/Acorn Electron enhanced Boulder Dash repo](https://github.com/raspberrypioneer/BoulderDash).
-Although it is aimed at that platform, the caves it produces have the same format as the caves for the Oric game.
+- New cave files can be converted from BDCFF files found on [Arno's Boulder Dash fansite](https://www.boulder-dash.nl/) using a conversion utility `BDCavegen.py` found in the `utilities` folder.

 ## Switching between Atmos and Oric-1
 By default this game runs on the Oric Atmos but is easy to build for an Oric-1 instead.
 In `main.s` and `single_row_keyboard.s` (or `full_matrix_keyboard.s`), comment out the line `#define rom_v1_1`, then rebuild by running `bd_build_all.bat`.